maoschanz/drawing/README.md

 ## A drawing application for the GNOME desktop.

->"This one looks great!" - [@omgubuntu](https://twitter.com/omgubuntu/status/1085923553525010433)

 This application is a simple image editor using Cairo and GdkPixbuf for basic drawing operations.

-It follows GNOME interface guidelines, but can optionally use elementarysOS UI guidelines or Cinnamon/MATE UI guidelines.
+It follows GNOME interface guidelines (but can optionally use elementarysOS UI guidelines or Cinnamon/MATE UI guidelines).

 PNG, JPEG and BMP files are supported.